Tommy Edman Player Props: Cardinals vs. Giants

 Tommy Edman At The Plate

-- Edman is hitting .267 with two doubles, a triple, four home runs and 11 walks.
+- Edman is batting .267 with two doubles, a triple, four home runs and 11 walks.

-- He ranks 67th in batting average, 51st in on base percentage, and 49th in slugging among qualified hitters in MLB.
+- Among qualifying batters in MLB play, he ranks 69th in batting average, 50th in on-base percentage, and 47th in slugging.

-- He has homered in 17.4% of his games this season, and 4.6% of his chances at the plate.
+- Looking at the 23 games he has played this year, he's homered in four of them (17.4%), and in 4.6% of his trips to the plate.

-- In five games this season, Edman has picked up an RBI, with more than one RBI once.
+- In five games this year, Edman has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.